railsuser2014/openobject-doc-book-en/source/book/2/2_6_Comms/2_6_Comms_thunderbird.rst

    *Configuration for accessing Open ERP from Thunderbird*

-To archive an email in Open ERP from Thunderbird select the email and click on the icon :guilabel:`Archive in Tiny`.
+To archive an email in Open ERP from Thunderbird select the email and click on the icon :guilabel:`Archive in Open ERP`.
 Alternatively you could right-click the mouse: either opens a search dialog box.

 This allows you to select an object that you'd like to add to your email and its attachments.
 You